pjstarifa/ServiceStackNorthwind/ReadMe.md

 ServiceStackNorthwind
 =====================

-The Service Stack Northwind project
+The Service Stack Northwind project cloned from ServiceStack.Examples and put in its own repo.